 - It doesn't smell.

-- It's safe and the birds stay healthy.
+- It's safe, and the birds stay healthy when done correctly.

 Some small farmers prefer using hay or straw in the coop for litter.
-I like using hay or straw in the nest boxes, but on the floor, it seems to attract and hold too much moisture.
-Others agree that depending on your individual conditions, hay or straw can be too moist in the coop.
+Hay or straw may work in the nest boxes, but it's not a good option for the base layer.
+It can attract and hold too much moisture, and it attracts mold and fungi, which can cause disease in the birds.
+Also, hay or straw is not absorbent and can create excess moisture problems.

 Is This Method Right for You?

-If you live in an urban or suburban area or have a very small area for your chickens and a small flock, you may want to simply clean the litter down to the floor and do it frequently (anywhere from weekly to monthly depending on your personal situation).
-This way you won't have to contend with a large amount of litter to dispose of at one time.
+Litter and chicken manure are safe for a compost bin.
+If you live in an urban or suburban area or have a tiny space for your chickens and a small flock, you may want to clear the litter level down (anywhere from weekly to monthly, depending on your situation).
+This way, you won't have to contend with a large amount of litter to dispose of at one time.